cyrus-blacksmith/IvC/README.md

 ---

+## 🏗️ Framework Documentation

+* [**Core Architecture (Section 2)**](docs/architecture/README.md) — The 4+6 model, modalities, hubs, and systemic integrators.
+* [**Community Research Roadmap**](docs/ROADMAP.md) — The 36-paper trajectory and Tier 1–3 research program.

+---

 ## 📊 Proof of Concept (Section 8)

 This project includes a pilot validation using polarization-resolved SHG imaging, revealing a statistically significant loss of anisotropic order in invasive carcinoma—consistent with the collapse of the coherent state.

----

-## 🚀 Community Research Roadmap

-We have provided detailed outlines for **36 future papers** (IvC-1 through IvC-36) intended as a guide for the scientific community to develop if this framework is validated.

 ---